 “But I don’t know if I can go back to just being friends with her,” Dan protested.
 “Not after everything that’s happened, and not if she’s staying with Chase.”

-“Well you should have thought about that before you starting sticking things where they didn’t belong!”
+“Well you should have thought about that before you started sticking things where they don’t belong!”
 Gina snapped, her fury back in full.